gMakaan/nvss/README.md

 * master-version - major/root version of an object, assigned by the object's author
 * modification - a modified version of the object with a different address
 * branch - a modified version of the object without changing the address (and editing rights)
-* base - the original (inherited) version of the object (and part of the NVSS string) on which the modification or branch is based
+* base - the original (inherited) version of the object (and fixed part of the NVSS string) on which the modification or branch is based
-* address - defines (and distinguishes) the location of the object's version
+* address - defines (and distinguishes) the location of the object
 * author - creator of the master-version, modification, or branch

 Definitions - actions

 * change - action after which the version of the object must be changed
 * fix - an action after which the version of the object does not change.
-It is allowed to use if this version is not used anywhere
+It is allowed to use if this version is not used anywhere yet
 * merge - the process of merging different versions of an object

 ## Comparison with git